AlejandroPenaloza/Mastermind/README.md

 # Mastermind
-This program corresponds to a game which consists in guessing a number of k digits (k is given) in their right place.
+This program corresponds to a game which consists in guessing a number of k digits (k is given by) in their right place.

 ## Mastermind 2
 A hint is granted every three tries in this version.